joysaur/recipes_app/README.md

 - User model - added validation for email address presence
 - Created a controller for Users
 - Created a new.html.erb file for Users
+- added flash to the application layout html

+TO DO:
+- create sessions for login and destroy sessions for logout
+- get flash to work properly and redirect after sign up!
+- also should add redirects after log ins / log outs